-The worst thing to happen in a studio production is when the engineer/producer doesn’t understand the songs purpose.
+The worst thing to happen in a studio production is having a engineer/producer who doesn’t understand the songs purpose.

 Speak to the engineer and give him/her the story behind the song.
-This is important because the engineer is responsible for reproducing your sound.
-You will be very upset if your R&B song sounds like a country song.
+After all, the engineer is responsible for reproducing your sound.
+You’ll be very upset if your R&B song sounds like a country song.

-Once you have explained the purpose and meaning of the song, step back and let them work.
+Once you’ve explained the purpose and meaning of the song, step back and let the production team work.

 Only interrupt your production if it is not going in the direction you want it to.